itzmeanjan/vectorized-rescue-prime/README.md

 ./run
 ```

-- It should run some standard test cases against kernels and finally a benchmark suite is run on Rescue Prime `hash_elements` and `merge` kernel function.
+- It should run some standard test cases against kernels and finally a benchmark suite is run on Rescue Prime `hash_elements` and `merge` kernel function, along with an application of rescue prime hash, where I compute intermediate nodes of merkle tree, given all leaves, using `build_merkle_nodes` function.

 > You probably want to take a look at vectorized `hash_elements`/ `merge` [OpenCL kernels](https://github.com/itzmeanjan/vectorized-rescue-prime/blob/f2316e3b8425e0484e69817e3e45ac0c3d60187b/kernel.cl#L307-L428), if you want to use it in your project.

+> For accelerated Merkle Tree construction routine, check out [this](https://github.com/itzmeanjan/vectorized-rescue-prime/blob/c48b8555e07eb9557a20383cc9f3a4aeec834317/rescue_prime.c#L153-L164)

 > You can find relevant examples [here](https://github.com/itzmeanjan/vectorized-rescue-prime/blob/6d2e242ce1af02f4c3d24a182b6068b42f6e1bfb/rescue_prime.c#L630-L828)

 ## Benchmark

 For setting up benchmark in data parallel environment, I use one 2D computational grid of size M x N, and launch `hash_elements`, `merge` kernels with input of size M x N x 8.
 So each work-item will read 8 randomly generated 64-bit prime field elements and total of M x N-many independent hashes to be computed/ merging of hash digests to be performed.
 Output to be written into global memory with OpenCL vector store intrinsics.
 For writing output I provide with one buffer of size M x N x 4, so that each work-item can produce output of width 4-prime field elements i.e. 256-bits.
 In following benchmark results I only show time to compute hash/ merge by enabling profiling in command queue, host-device and device-host data transfer costs are not included, though they are performed just to ensure compiler doesn't end up optimizing too much so that benchmark suite doesn't run kernels as I expect it to be run.

+I also benchmark routine where I compute all intermediate nodes of Merkle Tree, using Rescue Prime Hash function.
+I supply kernel with N-many random leaves of Merkle Tree, where N = power of 2.
+Due to somewhat complicated access patterns and data dependencies, Merkle Tree construction routine enqueues multiple kernel dispatches.
+In following benchmark results, only execution of all those kernel dispatches are computed ( i.e. summed together ), no device <-> host data transfer cost in considered, though performed ( explicitly ).

 ### Intel CPU with OpenCL